-The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities are those used in estimating the fair value of financial assets categorized as Level 3 (see Notes 5(c)).
+The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities are those used in estimating the fair value of financial assets categorized as Level 3 (see Notes 5 (c)).

-Management has also exercised significant judgement in determining the business model of the investment portfolios.
+Management has exercised significant judgement in determining the business model of the investment portfolio.

-b) Standards and amendments to existing standards effective 1 January 2019 c) New standards, amendments and interpretations effective after 1 January 2019 and have not been early adopted d) Financial Assets
+b) Standards and amendments to existing standards effective 1 January 2019 c) New standards, amendments and interpretations effective after 1 January 2019 and have not been early adopted